eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 The Transaction table will include the following fields:

-    - TransactionID: VARCHAR(100)
+    - TransactionID: VARCHAR(64) NOT NULL,
-    - Date: DATE
+    - Date: DATE NOT NULL,
-    - Description: VARCHAR(100)
+    - Description: VARCHAR(64),
-    - SourceAccount: FOREIGN KEY VARCHAR(100)
+    - SourceAccount: VARCHAR(64) //In case the transaction was made from an account
-    - DestinationName: VARCHAR(100)
+    - DestinationName: VARCHAR(64) NOT NULL,
-    - DestinationAccount: FOREIGN KEY VARCHAR(100)
+    - DestinationAccount: VARCHAR(64),
-    - SourceCard: FOREIGN KEY VARCHAR(100) //In case the transaction was made with a card
+    - SourceCard: VARCHAR(64), //In case the transaction was made with a card
-    - Amount: DECIMAL (20,2)
+    - Amount: DECIMAL (20,2) NOT NULL,
-    - Fees: DECIMAL (10, 2)
+    - Fees: DECIMAL (10, 2) NOT NULL,
-    - Urgent: BOOL
+    - Urgent: BOOL NOT NULL,

 ### Loan Offers